DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 ```

 ### - ZeroConfService
-Depending on the framework, NetworkMonitorService can be imported in one of the following ways:
+Depending on the framework, ZeroConfService can be imported in one of the following ways:

 TypeScript:
 ```javascript